If you’ve never flown on a plane before and have only done road trips, thinking about it can be both exciting and nervewracking.

 The other thing that can happen if you don’t book seats is that you and the others in your party get split up – it doesn’t happen often, but if it does, you’ll regret it as you’ll want to be with your people!

-Note: As I mention in this Southwest airlines review, you cannot choose your seat ahead of time on Southwest, only do your best to get a high boarding number.
+Note: As we mention in this Southwest airlines review, you cannot choose your seat ahead of time on Southwest.
+All you can do is try to get a high boarding number so you have first choice when boarding.
 This might impact your choice of airline if this makes you anxious.

 3. Make Sure to Read All Rules About Baggage

-Luggage requirements are always changing among airlines, and they don’t always stay standard, especially if you’re taking a domestic flight and connecting to an international flight.
+Luggage requirements are always changing among airlines, and they’re not always consistent between connecting flights – especially if you’re taking a domestic flight and connecting to an international flight.

 Be sure you have read and printed out all of the information about your baggage allowance before packing or getting to the airport.

-You should always plan on the safe side, buy a scale to weigh your luggage at home so you don’t have to ditch anything in the trash in the airport, and make sure you’re aware of the actual size of the bags you’re allowed to bring.
+You should always plan on the safe side, so consider buying a scale to weigh your luggage at home so you don’t have to ditch anything in the trash in the airport.

 Often, there is a weight restriction for carry-on bags as well, so be sure to check this.